 The following case studies illustrate the energy savings and financial impact of energy efficiency projects.

-Advances in lighting technology have allow dramatic reductions in energy consumption while maintaining the same light levels.
+Advances in lighting technology have allowed dramatic reductions in energy consumption while maintaining the same light levels.
 These advances include more efficient fluorescent lighting, LED-based lighting, integrated controls, etc.

 With the reduction in lighting costs, many lighting upgrades have simple paybacks of under 1 year when utilizing utility incentives.